Hakerh400/esolangs/api.md

 #### `sandbox.dispose()`

 This method must be called after the `sandbox` object is no longer needed.
-Until this method is called, the Node.js process will not exit.